Official: Feds feared Epstein confidant might kill herself

 The steps to ensure Maxwell’s safety while she’s locked up at a federal jail in New York City extend far beyond the measures federal officials took when they first arrested her in New Hampshire last week.

-The Justice Department has implemented additional safety protocols, and federal officials, outside the Bureau of Prisons, have been specifically tasked with ensuring that there is adequate protection and that the prisons protocols are being followed, the official said.
-The protections are in case she harms herself and in case other inmates wish to harm her.
+The Justice Department has added extra security precautions and placed federal officials outside the Bureau of Prisons in charge of ensuring there is adequate protection for Maxwell.
+That’s to help prevent other inmates from harming her and to stop her from harming herself, the official said.

-The concern comes in part because Epstein, 66, killed himself in a federal jail in Manhattan last summer while in custody on sex trafficking charges.
-The Bureau of Prisons has been the subject of intense scrutiny and conspiracy theories since then, with staff shakeups and leadership changes.
-Attorney General William Barr said his death was the result of the “perfect storm of screw ups.”
+The concern comes in part because Epstein, 66, killed himself in a federal jail in Manhattan last summer while in custody on sex trafficking charges, spawning conspiracy theories over his death despite a medical examiner ruling it a suicide.
+The sprawling case against him ensnared British royalty and American elite who attended parties at his mansions.
+Whispers over who knew what and when about Epstein even reached the White House, after video surfaced of President Donald Trump and the financier chatting at a Mar-a-Lago party in 1992.

+The case appeared dormant until Maxwell was arrested last Thursday on charges she helped lure at least three girls — one as young as 14 — to be sexually abused by Epstein, who was accused of victimizing dozens of girls and women over many years.

+Maxwell, the daughter of the late British publishing magnate Robert Maxwell, was the former girlfriend and longtime close associate of Epstein.
+She is accused of facilitating his crimes and even joining him in sexually abusing the girls, according to the indictment against her.
+Several Epstein victims have described Maxwell as his chief enabler, recruiting and grooming girls for abuse.
+She has denied wrongdoing and called claims against her “absolute rubbish.”

+When the agents swooped in to arrest her, they weren’t sure that she was even at the home, the official said.
+Some investigators believed she may have already fled the United States to avoid prosecution, the official added.

-Maxwell was sent to the Metropolitan Detention Center in Brooklyn, just over the Brooklyn Bridge from where Epstein was held.
+Maxwell was not sent to the same jail.
+Rather, she was taken to the Metropolitan Detention Center in Brooklyn, just over the Brooklyn Bridge from where Epstein was held.

 The other protocols put in place for Maxwell’s confinement include ensuring that she has a roommate in her cell, that she is monitored and that someone is always with her while she’s behind bars, the official said.